Which is the best Sonicare toothbrush? (November 2014) -

 - It has Smartimer and QuadPacer, which helps some people achieve better brushing discipline.

-What about the other Sonicare toothbrushes?
+What about the other Sonicare models?

 The other brushes in our original list were HealthyWhite, FlexCare+ (plus), FlexCare Platinum and DiamondClean models.